Imagining a Gaian Reality After the Virus

 Finding ways to get along with the bizarre biological neighbors modernity has for several centuries prided itself on ignoring will not be easy, as the still unfolding COVID-19 crisis exemplifies.
 Human survival in this new/old Gaian reality will require reimagining our political, religious, scientific, and artistic forms.
 Our concept of “society” will need to be expanded to include non-humans.
 Time itself will need restorying: History has always been ending; myth endlessly beginning; and creation forever ongoing.
 We are not the rational animal capable of calculating profit and loss in advance of our exchanges.
 We are not lords of the land and owners of private property.
 We are coevolving creatures like all others, bound by a single atmosphere, of a kind with the bacteria that fertilize the soil, with the wheat and fruit trees, with the bees that pollinate their flowers, with all the other plants and animals.
 Becoming Gaian is not so much a matter of reinventing ourselves as “merely” biological organisms as of shedding our god-like Promethean ambitions, of learning to settle down here on the earth beneath the sky instead of setting sail once more, this time beyond all finite horizons, as if Mars, too, could be colonized and capitalized.
 Contrary to the dualisms of the modern world view, the capitalist economy cannot float above its material conditions like a perpetual motion machine.
 Contrary to Jeff Bezos and Elon Musk, our species is not destined for space capitalism.
 All that is solid has not melted into air.
 Even the “cloud” that hosts our digital economy depends upon massive super-cooled server farms and undersea cables to power its invisible network.

 Marx and Engles could not have foreseen the specific condition—a viral pandemic—that would finally initiate the dialectical self-overcoming of capitalism.
 But they did predict that capitalism, by expanding the market over the entire surface of the globe and establishing connections everywhere, would at last compel each of us to face with sober senses our real conditions of life, and our true relations to others of our kind.
 Our conditions of life, and our shared vulnerability, have never been been more apparent than during this planetary quarantine.
-Millions of people will soon find themselves in need medical care, and billions more will need an economic lifeline.
+Millions of people will soon find themselves in need of medical care, and billions more will need an economic lifeline.
 All humanity, despite our social distancing and our cultural diversity, must now unite against a common enemy.
 But who is this enemy?
 COVID-19?
 If we are no longer modern, we cannot so easily disentangle ourselves from this viral agent, as though “Nature” had raised a microscopic army against us.
 After all, maybe we are the virus.
 Maybe COVID-19 is a Gaian antibody.
 Nonsense: we, too, are Gaians.
 We, too, have a place on this planet, if only we would learn to inhabit it more humbly.

 What would it mean to be civilized in a humbler non-modern, or ecological way?
 Alfred North Whitehead was willing to consider that even some squirrels may be capable of it.
 For Whitehead, civilization implies conscious participation in the creative power of ideas—like freedom or love—to shape history.
 Whitehead is not an idealist, however.
 He is an organic realist.
 Ideas only have power when the material and historical conditions are ripe, when a particular habitat is capable of supporting their ingression.